mraubo/flexi-split/README.md

 ## Project description

-Flex Spliter is a lightweight web app scaffold built on Astro 5 with React 19 and Tailwind 4, ready for server-side rendering via the Node adapter.
+Flexi Split is a lightweight web app scaffold built on Astro 5 with React 19 and Tailwind 4, ready for server-side rendering via the Node adapter.
 It is set up for fast local development with Bun and ships with opinionated linting, formatting, and UI utilities out of the box.

 ## Tech stack